 Plaque is a soft, sticky film that builds up on the outside of the teeth and along the gum line.
 A person can often prevent and treat plaque buildup at home.
 If a person does not practice good dental hygiene, plaque can turn into a hard yellow-brown substance called tartar.

-Brushing with baking soda is a safe and effective way to remove plaque.
-Baking soda can remove plaque without damaging the enamel.
+Brushing with baking soda can safely and effectively remove plaque.
+While still abrasive, baking soda toothpaste is not as hard as the enamel that makes up teeth and can remove plaque without damaging the enamel.

 Baking soda also protects against demineralization, which is a chemical process that removes calcium from tooth enamel.

-The lower limit for enamel pH ranges between 5.1 and 5.5.
+The lower limit for enamel pH ranges between 5.1–5.5.
 When the pH drops below this range, demineralization begins to occur.

 Baking soda reduces demineralization because it has a high pH, which can help balance the pH level inside the mouth and prevent enamel loss.

 The mouth is home to a diverse ecosystem of bacteria, some of which are beneficial while others can be harmful.
-Streptococcus mutans, for example, is the bacteria primarily responsible for tooth decay.
+Streptococcus mutans, for example, is a bacteria primarily responsible for tooth decay.

 Baking soda also has antimicrobial properties that may prevent tooth decay.
-Research suggests that baking soda can significantly reduce the amount of S. mutans.
+Research from 2017 suggests that baking soda can significantly reduce the amount of S. mutans.

-Oil pulling is an easy way to remove bacteria from the mouth and improve oral health.
+Oil pulling is a folk remedy said to remove bacteria from the mouth and improve oral health.
+It involves swishing, or pulling, an edible oil around in the mouth through the gaps between the teeth.

 - Place 1 tablespoon of warm coconut oil in the mouth.